An endline bilinear restriction estimate for paraboloids: Introduction

 The endline estimates can be reduced to the strongest estimate corresponding to the critical index.
-Indeed, if \eqref{eq:B-parab} were true for the critical index $(q,r)=(q_c,r_c)$, then we would be able to obtain the bilinear estiamte with $(q,r)$ in the full range \eqref{eq:FK-(q,r)-cond} by interpolation with the energy estimates.\\
+Indeed, if \eqref{eq:B-parab} were true for the critical index $(q,r)=(q_c,r_c)$, then we would be able to obtain the bilinear estimate with $(q,r)$ in the full range \eqref{eq:FK-(q,r)-cond} by interpolation with the energy estimates.\\

-This conjecture on the bilinear restriction estimates is connected in a deep way to the null form estimates of wave equations, an important device in the study of wave equations (c.f. \cite{FoKl,KlMa,KT,TaoMZ,Tataru,LeeRogersVargas,LeeVargas} ).
+This conjecture on the bilinear restriction estimates is connected in a deep way to the null form estimates of wave equations, an important device in the study of nonlinear wave equations (c.f. \cite{FoKl,KlMa,KT,TaoMZ,Tataru,LeeRogersVargas,LeeVargas} ).
 It interacts dynamically with the \emph{linear} restriction problems posed by Stein \cite{stein78}.
 The bilinear approach was initiated from Bourgain \cite{Bo95} improving the boundedness of Mockenhaupt's cone multiplier \cite{M} and developed further in \cite{TVV,TV-1,TV-2}.
 Nowadays, it has become such a highly active research area that it is almost impossible to give a comprehensive summary for all the up-to-date works in a limited space and time.
 On the other hand, there already exist so many excellent survey articles and monographs, we refer to \cite{Bo2000,Wolff99,Tao2004,guthpoly,DeBook} and references therein for a panorama of this domain.
-For applications of the bilinear estimates to nonlinear dispersive equations, we refer to \cite{Dod}.\\
+Moreover, it turns out that the endpoint bilinear restriction estimates become more and more important in applications to PDEs.
+We only mention here, among other things, its connexion to the uniqueness in Calder\'{o}n's inverse conductivity problem \cite{Hab,HKL,FPV}, where the bilinear restriction estimate along with its extensions played an essential role and it is pointed out in \cite{HKL} that further improvements would be available provided one had the endpoint results.
+For more applications of these bilinear estimates to nonlinear dispersive equations, we refer to \cite{Dod}.\\